 To manage my type 2 diabetes without medications I first went on a strict ketogenic diet.
 I ate little to no carbohydrates (typically under 20 net grams of carbs or less per day) and my meals mainly consisted of meat and veggies.
 I cut out all fruit, bread, pasta, rice and crackers and also started doing short fasts.
 My last meal of the day would be before 8pm and would not eat again until noon the next day.
 Gradually my fasts extended to 24, 48 and 72 hours overtime, it’s like a muscle you need to build.

 After about 3 months while still on metformin my blood sugars were below the pre-diabetes levels.
-I continued to eat a ketogenic diet while fasting on occasion and managed to get off my medications with my doctors support.
+Continuing to eat a ketogenic diet while fasting on occasion and managed to get off medications with doctors support.
 I know am medication free for over 2 years and continue to eat a low carb/ketogenic diet and I typically do a 3 day fast every month.

 Don’t get me wrong, it’s not always easy to eat this way and I do enjoy the occasional sweet treat or bowl of pasta.
 However, for me it is a way of eating that I know I will continue the rest of my life.
 I chose not to be on medications and only manage my type 2 diabetes with food.
 Overtime it got much easier as I no longer eat unhealthy processed foods.
-I feel much better both physically and mentally and no longer have those highs and lows I used to get when I ate carbs.
+I feel much better both physically and mentally and no longer have those highs and lows.

 Is Type 2 Diabetes a Life Sentence?